How do I get my record sealed?

 Do I have to pay to apply for sealing of my record(s)?

-The Court filing fee for sealing of your record in the Stow Municipal Court is $50.00.
-There is an additional community control document processing fee.
+The Court filing fee for sealing of your record in the Stow Municipal Court is $100.00 which includes the community control document processing fee.

 What determines whether my application will be granted?